junte/deployer/README.md

 # Deployer

 ## Overview
-One of the most important aspects of DevOps is to deploy a new application version to target servers.
+One of the most important aspects of DevOps is to deploy a new application version from ci/cd tool (GitLab, GitHub Actions,...) to target servers.
-As a solution, you can put a private key to the ci/cd tool (GitLab, GitHub Actions,...), then log to the target server by ssh and run the deploy script.
+As a solution, you can put a private key to the ci/cd tool, then log to the target server by ssh and run the deploy script.
 BUT!
 It is very dangerous: your private key can be stolen by cybercriminals on the ci/cd provider side.
 This tool suggests another approach: the deployer background task is running on the target server and listening to the public port.
 From the deploy stage of the ci/cd pipeline, you can post an HTTP request in the specified format to this port and the tool will execute the deploy command.